Temporary residence permit in Poland – how to get a TRP in Poland?

 • The amount of the monthly remuneration referred to in point 4 is not lower than the minimum remuneration for work, regardless of the working time and the type of legal relationship constituting the basis for performing work by the foreigner.

-When will a foreigner not receive a uniform temporary residence and work permit?
+When will a foreigner not receive a uniform temporary residence permit in Poland?

 Foreigners may not apply for a uniform permit if: